Roman Republic

 Buried Artefacts

 As Sébastien Rey (referenced below, at p.
-229) observed, unlike the archaic temple (which had been preserved after its deconsecration), Ur-Nanshe’s temple was largely demolished in the reign of his great grandson, Enmetena (in order to make way for yet another new temple) and only about a meter wall survived below the destruction level, However, Rey derived a good deal about Ur-Nanshe’s temple from what he dubbed ‘an exceptional hoard of artefacts’ that were found at roughly the Ur-Nanshe floor level in the area that would have surrounded the temple’s walls.
-These objects, which had presumably been displayed in Ir-Nanshe’s temple and then buried at the time of its demolition, include:
+229) observed, unlike the archaic temple (which had been preserved after its deconsecration), Ur-Nanshe’s temple was largely demolished in the reign of his great grandson, Enmetena (in order to make way for yet another new temple) and only the lowest meter or so of its survived below the destruction level, However, Rey derived a good deal about Ur-Nanshe’s temple from what he dubbed ‘an exceptional hoard of artefacts’ that were found at roughly the Ur-Nanshe floor level in the area that would have surrounded the temple’s walls.
+These objects, which had presumably been displayed in Ur-Nanshe’s temple and then buried at the time of its demolition, include:

 1. the ‘Feathered Figure’ plaque (discussed above); and